Losing the game

 Next up

+We’ve improved our death handling by using a new GameState.
 In the next chapter we’ll be getting into map generation, and finally turn this into a real roguelike.
 The following chapters will take you through generating a map and descending through the dungeon.